 For example, to reconstruct the 5th sample of a Channel Block: the 5th data byte of the first Byte Channel becomes the high order byte of the 5th sample of the Channel Block, the 5th data byte of the second Byte Channel becomes the next most significant byte of the 5th sample of the Channel Block, etc.

-For data retrieval, after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are then inverse mapped back to the original floating point numbers.
+For data retrieval of Filter Type equals one (1), after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are then inverse mapped back to the original floating point numbers.

 For Filter Type equals zero (0), the samples are considered to be unsigned integers already and are split up into Byte Channels, and each Byte Channel is sent to the ZST encoder.

 For data retrieval of Filter Type equals zero (0), after uncompressing, the byte channels are merged (shuffled) back into unsigned integers which are the retrieved samples.

 Filter Type equals zero (0) is useful for samples that are already integers, or to apply your own custom filter.